Overview of the FRSC model

 4. Communicating with the Team.

 Openness and transparency are hallmarks of FRSC.
-Of course, the lawyer’s confidential relationship with the client remains intact in the FRSC process, but if there is information relevant to a sound resolution of an issue in the divorce or modification (regarding money, property, parenting or any other issue), FRSC expects that the information will be disclosed so that the team can deal with it openly.
-The process requires completed financial statements at the outset so that the parents and the probation officer in the introductory meeting can discuss the requirements of Rule 410, and make a reasonable plan for exchange of the required information.
-Part of the lawyer’s responsibility is to ensure that updates in financial and other information are disclosed to the team in a timely way.
+The lawyer's confidential relationship with the represented parent remains intact in the FRSC process, but if there is information relevant to a sound resolution of an issue in the divorce or modification (regarding money, property, parenting or any other issue), FRSC expects that the information will be disclosed so that the team can deal with it openly.
+The process requires completed financial statements at the outset so that the parents can discuss the requirements of Rule 410 and make a reasonable plan for the exchange of any needed information.
+Part of the lawyer's responsibility is to ensure that updates in financial and other information are disclosed to the team in a timely way.

-In addition to openness, the team needs consistent sharing of procedural information.
-After each Team Meeting, the TC or other team member will send a brief summary of the meeting to the full team setting out agreements reached, issues you’re working on, date of the next meeting, etc. For example, if the FC and the parents decide to meet together for one or more sessions following the Guided Interview, it is important that the FC communicate that decision to the full team.
+In addition to substantive openness, the team needs consistent sharing of procedural information.
+After each team meeting, the Team Coordinator or other team member may send a brief summary to the full team setting out agreements reached, issues you're working on, date of the next meeting, etc. For example, if the Family Consultant and the parents decide to meet together for one or more sessions following the initial interview, it is important that the Family Consultant communicate that decision to the full team.
 Similarly, if the parents decide to suspend mediation for a while, they should let the whole team know of that decision.
-Or if one of the lawyers learns that a vacation schedule of one of the parents will affect a decision the parents have to make immediately, he or she should alert the full team.
+Or if one of the lawyers learns that a vacation schedule of one of the parents will affect a decision the parents have to make immediately, the lawyer should alert the full team.
 There are many more examples, but this kind of information exchange is the key to effective team functioning.
-Although there might be exceptions, the rule of thumb in FRSC is this: Aside from private confidential communications with your client, any communication you make in regard to FRSC process or content should be made to the entire team.
+Although there might be exceptions, the rule of thumb in FRSC is this: Aside from private confidential communications, any communication you make in regard to FRSC process or content should be made to the entire team.
+Note that it is very important to become familiar with the unusual provisions of the Consent to Participate in regard to confidentiality.

 Summary